jacobdensford/jacobdensford.com/generic-fantasy/index.md

 ### Spellcasting

-Each spell costs WIL HP.
+Each spell costs willpower points.
 If a spell is aimed at an unwilling target, they may force a contest to half the effects.
-A spell's effects double by doubling the HP spent.
+A spell's effects double by doubling the points spent.

 Spell Name|Cost
 :--|--: